avnikolaou/ordereze/README.md

 The material-ui framework was choosen to achive the best result regarding the dashboard as well as the table component that displays the available Pages created by users.
 Regarding the forms for the 'create' and 'update' functionality, redux-forms was used.
 The forms where styled with bootstrap.
-The soul purpose of this was to demostrate the ability to handle both the material-ui components and it's grid system, and the classes that come with bootstrap.
+The soul purpose of this was to demostrate the ability to handle both the material-ui components and it's grid system, and the classes and components that come with bootstrap.
 Calls to the API use the axios library.

 ### Instructions